yuanyuan-git-tech/wuziqi-frontend/README.md

-# The Game of Weiqi
+# The Game of Wuziqi

 A frontend project to create the board game **Wuziqi** in React.
 The backend is hosted on AWS Lambda.